1880s Service Wing

 - Scullery: a room for getting your hands dirty where the de-scaling of fish, plucking of feathers and washing of greasy pans took place.

-- Wet & dry laundry: No washing machine in sight.
+- Wet and dry laundry: Not a washing machine in sight.
 See the wet laundry with its row of original sinks used throughout the 1880s and the complicated pulley systems in the dry laundry, used to hang enough linen to clothe a small army.

 - Dairy: Experience the rigorous method by which butter was churned on a daily basis as part of a backbreaking morning routine.